 On November 1, 1924, William Tilghman is murdered by a corrupt Prohibition agent who resented Tilghman’s refusal to ignore local bootlegging operations.
-Tilghman, one of the famous marshals who brought law and order to the Wild West, was 71 years old.
+Tilghman, one of the famous marshals who enacted law and order in the West, was 71 years old.

 Despite this shaky start, Tilghman gradually built a reputation as an honest and respectable young man in Dodge City.
 He became the deputy sheriff of Ford County, Kansas, and later, the marshal of Dodge City.
 Tilghman was one of the first men into the territory when Oklahoma opened to settlement in 1889, and he became a deputy U.S. marshal for the region in 1891.
 In the late 19th century, lawlessness still plagued Oklahoma, and Tilghman helped restore order by capturing some of the most notorious bandits of the day.

 Over the years, Tilghman earned a well-deserved reputation for treating even the worst criminals fairly and protecting the rights of the unjustly accused.
 Any man in Tilghman’s custody knew he was safe from angry vigilante mobs, because Tilghman had little tolerance for those who took the law into their own hands.
 In 1898, a wild mob lynched two young Indians who were falsely accused of raping and murdering a white woman.
 Tilghman arrested and secured prison terms for eight of the mob leaders and captured the real rapist-murderer.

 In 1924, after serving a term as an Oklahoma state legislator, making a movie about his frontier days, and serving as the police chief of Oklahoma City, Tilghman might well have been expected to quietly retire.
 However, the old lawman was unable to hang up his gun, and he accepted a job as city marshal in Cromwell, Oklahoma.
 Tilghman was shot and killed while trying to arrest a drunken Prohibition agent.